racket/racket7/pkgs/expander/README.txt

    complete, but they're a quick and useful sanity check.
-The "demo.rkt" module uses the somewhat internal interface exported by `main`, where the expansion, compilation, and evaluation are less overloaded and more controlable.
+The "demo.rkt" module uses the somewhat internal interface exported by `main`, where the expansion, compilation, and evaluation are less overloaded and more controllable.

-   Use the "bootstrap-demo.rkt" when running in an older version of Racket that is not built with this expander (but that version of Racket must be new enough to provide a primitive '#%linket module as a bootstrapping hook).
+   Use the "bootstrap-demo.rkt" when running in an older version of Racket that is not built with this expander (but that version of Racket must be new enough to provide a primitive '#%linklet module as a bootstrapping hook).

  % racket run.rkt -c <dir>